naninovel/docs/docs/api/index.md

 gosub | Named&lt;String&gt; | Path to a subroutine to go when the choice is selected by user;  see [@gosub] command for the path format.
 When `goto` is assigned this parameter will be ignored. set | String | Set expression to execute when the choice is selected by user;  see [@set] command for syntax reference. do | List&lt;String&gt; | Script commands to execute when the choice is selected by user;  don't forget to escape commas inside list values to prevent them being treated as delimiters.
-The commands will be invoked in order after `set`, `goto` and `gosub` are handled (if assigned). show | Boolean | Whether to also show choice handler the choice is added for;  enabled by default. time | Decimal | Duration (in seconds) of the fade-in (reveal) animation.
+The commands will be invoked in order after `set`, `goto` and `gosub` are handled (if assigned). play | Boolean | Whether to automatically continue playing script from the next line,  when neither `goto` nor `gosub` parameters are specified.
+Has no effect in case the script is already playing when the choice is processed. show | Boolean | Whether to also show choice handler the choice is added for;  enabled by default. time | Decimal | Duration (in seconds) of the fade-in (reveal) animation.
 Default value: 0.35 seconds.